-We understand and appreciate that parents often wish to be involved when their son/daughter seeks counseling; however, if a student is 18 years or older, confidentiality guidelines do not permit us to talk with parents about their student’s participation in counseling without the student’s written consent.
-However, you are always welcome to contact the Counseling and Psychological Services (CAPS) and speak to a therapist to share your concerns.
-While we may not be able to acknowledge anything specific about your son/daughter, we will take your concerns seriously and treat them sensitively.
-It may be helpful, however, to share with your son/daughter the fact that you spoke with us.
-It is important for you and the therapist to be open and honest with your son/daughter if counseling is to be effective.
+We understand and appreciate that parents often wish to be involved when their child seeks counseling; however, if a student is 18 years or older, confidentiality guidelines do not permit us to talk with parents about their student’s participation in counseling without the student’s written consent.
+However, you are always welcome to contact Counseling and Psychological Services (CAPS) and speak to a therapist to share your concerns.
+While we may not be able to acknowledge anything specific about your child, we will take your concerns seriously and treat them sensitively.
+It may be helpful, however, to share with your child the fact that you spoke with us.
+It is important for you and the therapist to be open and honest with your child if counseling is to be effective.
 You can also remain confident that the information you share with us will remain confidential within the counseling staff members unless there is an imminent threat to the safety of a student.

-Students under 18 years of Age
+Students under 18 years of age

 In the state of Maryland, students 17 years of age or younger are considered minors and are not subject to the same rules and regulations of confidentiality that students 18 or older are.
 Families in this situation can consult with us directly for more information.

 Counseling records are separate from a student’s academic record.
 No one at the college has access to a student’s counseling record unless the student gives permission for that access.